4XDigital/four-x-integration-samples/README.md

 Welcome to the **4X Platform Integration Samples** repository.

-This repo contains sample code to help you integrate the 4X Web Component and Ads API into your frontend and backend.
+This repository provides end-to-end integration samples for embedding the 4X Web Component and interacting with the 4X Ads API, enabling you to quickly deliver advertising functionality within your own platform

 ## 👤 Intended Audience

 This repository is for developers who want to integrate 4X features into their platform.
-It is useful for:
+It is intended for:

 - Frontend engineers embedding the 4X Web Component
 - Backend developers generating JWT tokens and calling the 4X Ads API